 Jaimi: My target audience is 1-12 since it is a picture book.
 However, all ages will get something from it.
 And in fact, it touches the adults most deeply because we know what it is like to face fears and deal with change!

-FFF: The book is available at Open Door Publishing, as well as Amazon.com and it is coming soon to barnesandnoble.com.
+FFF: The book is available at 10 rules of dating, as well as Amazon.com and it is coming soon to barnesandnoble.com.